Trump maintains grip on GOP despite violent insurrection

 “What I underestimated was the impact that one person would have on that, and that is Kevin McCarthy and his visit to Mar-a-Lago,” Kinzinger said, referring to a trip McCarthy took to Florida in late January 2020 as the party was on the verge of disarray.
 With their eyes on retaking the House in 2022, Trump and McCarthy agreed to work together and released a photograph showing them smiling side by side.

-“Kevin McCarthy is legitimately, single-handedly the reason that Donald Trump is still a force in the party,” Kinzinger said.
+“Kevin McCarthy is legitimately, singlehandedly the reason that Donald Trump is still a force in the party,” Kinzinger said.
 “That full-hearted embrace, I saw firsthand in members, made them not just scared to take on Trump but in some cases also full-heartedly embrace him.”

 Aides to McCarthy didn’t respond to a request for comment on Kinzinger’s characterization.